About this site

 “Blogging vs. blog setups”, Honestly Undefined2020

-The initial version of the site (subsequently labeled 0.x) was a static page with links to my profiles on other sites and a contact form.
+The initial version of the site (later labeled 0.x) was a static page with links to my profiles on other sites and a contact form.
 The links survive in the “elsewhere” section of the index page, and the contact form is largely unchanged.
 I wrote the pages in Markdown and converted them to HTML manually with John Gruber’s Markdown.pl.
 To store the page source code, I created a Git repository.

 It took some hacks to make Fossil do what I wanted.
 The wiki lacked categories and transclusion.
-At the time, it could not generate a table of content for the page.
+At the time, it could not generate a table of contents for a page.
 I created a simple notation for tags and began generating a “tag page” using a Tcl script.
 The script ran when I synchronized my local Fossil repository with dbohdan.com.
 (A Fossil synchronization is like a Git pull followed by a push.)
 The TOC was generated in JavaScript in the reader’s browser.

-I initially wrote the third major version of the static site generator in Clojure.
-It ran in Babashka and rendered a page template using Django templates-inspired Selmer.
-Later, I migrated it to Python to take advantage of its numerous libraries and good optional static typing thanks to Pyright.
-A Django-inspired template language made it easy to translate the template to Jinja.
+I initially (2022) wrote the third major version of the static site generator in Clojure.
+It was still a wiki, only static.
+The code ran in Babashka and rendered a page template using Django templates-inspired Selmer.

 I consider shortcodes or macros essential for managing complex pages.
-They make a page easier to create and especially to maintain over time compared to HTML markup.
+They make a page easier to create and especially to maintain over time compared to raw HTML markup.

 The macros in page Markdown went through several iterations.
 Tclssg allows you to write Tcl code in pages, which I used for transclusion and a more compact syntax for images.
 Those macros were gone with the switch to Fossil.

 Macros in major version 3 of the site began as edn expressions between <<< ... >>> delimiters.
-The first term determined the macro function to call, like include, and the rest was passed as arguments.
+The first term determined the macro function to call, such as include, and the rest was passed as arguments.
 The string returned from the function replaced the delimited expression.
 These macros were only simple shortcodes without control flow.
 With the migration to Python, I replaced edn with shlex.
 The content required minimal changes because I didn’t use complex edn expressions.

 This is the macro: